 I was operating a busy, night-life oriented restaurant/bar in San Francisco.
 Yoga was the one part of my life that brought peace and clarity to my high-energy lifestyle.
 I began with an Ashtanga practice and then fell in love with the freedom of dynamic movement experienced in a well-sequenced Vinyasa & Hatha Flow.
 I grew hungry to learn as much as I could about the practice- attending workshops, going on retreats, reading blogs and books.
 Yoga soon became far more than a physical activity– it was a new, fully integrated way of living and being.
 For me, yoga had a way of dynamically approaching all of my greatest challenges and questions.

 In 2012, I was in a serious car accident where I lost my beloved fiance and broke my back.
 I found myself in a wheel chair, with nothing to focus on but healing.
 During this healing process, I realized that we are so much more than our bodies or our minds.
-It’s hard to explain in words, but I began to see that we are souls, here in these bodies, on a journey to find our truth; to love and to surrender.
+It’s hard to explain in words, but I began to see that we are souls, here in these bodies, on a journey to find our truth, our purpose; to love and to surrender.
 More than anything else, this is what yoga has taught me: to accept and find peace in what is and to see every opportunity as a chance to learn and grow.
 While I believe we're all here to become the most masterful and skillful versions of ourselves, I also practice less attachment to the "fruits of our labor"- and both loving kindness and fierce compassion, along the way.

 After the accident, something clicked inside of me- I realized I had been refining a set of tools that would greatly support me at this time in my life.
 I became so grateful to have knowledge of the power of conscious breath, and to a physical practice that deepened my capacity to embody presence (and re-build some core strength to support my back injury and a future C-Section).
 It was exactly nine months after the accident and the deep loss I experienced that I headed to “The Present Moment Retreat” in Troncones Beach, Mexico to get certified to teach Vinyasa and Hatha yoga.